developer-zebra/developer-zebra-site/src/ppc/1-0/guide/mgmt/index.md

  <br>
 **property pp.battery.support=true**
  3. Restart the server.
-PowerPrecision batteries are displayed in the Admin View with the "Charge Cycles" field populated but no SOH.
-All SOH filters are required to be unchecked to view PowerPrecision batteries.
+ 4. PowerPrecision batteries are displayed in the Admin View with the "Charge Cycles" field populated.
+All SOH filters are required to be unchecked to view PowerPrecision batteries. <br>

+Note: PowerPrecision+ batteries do not report Charge Cycle information.

 ##Battery History
 View battery history by navigating to the **Active** tab from the [Admin View](../admin) and clicking on any battery listed.
 Complete battery information and history (within one month) is displayed such as SOH, SOC, battery voltage, battery temperature, battery type, EOL snooze, trigger event, last updated and more.
 The chart displays SOH and SOC over time.
 It may be customized to display only SOH or SOC, or both.